 *Sat 11am – 4pm

 *Please note on Saturdays when there is a scheduled workshop or retreat we will be closed to the public.
+Please check our calendar.

 Gen Kelsang Ani is Resident Teacher of Kadampa Meditation Centre Brisbane and teaches all the main classes and courses at the Centre.
 Gen Ani has been studying and practising Modern Kadampa Buddhism with Venerable Geshe Kelsang Gyatso Rinpoche for over 20 years.
 Gen Ani teaches with warmth and compassion, making modern Buddhism accessible and applicable to all.